darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Lemon Drop Hi-Res is more than capable of causing permanent damage to your hearing.<br>
 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development status: Active.<br>
+Lemon Drop Hi-Res development status: 100% done.<br>
 latest release: v164.1<br>

 ### How did you find this True Native Mode code?